-Furthermore, for future business expansion, we will focus on R&D of new unique products and their commercialization, and we will also cultivate new businesses, including through considering M&A opportunities.
+Furthermore, for future business expansion, we will accelerate R&D and commercialization of new products with unique characteristics that focus on global needs, and we will also strive to pioneer new businesses, including through considering M&A opportunities.

 In addition, we will carry out such corporate social responsibilities as the ensuring of safety, conservation of the environment and full compliance with all laws and regulations, and we will continue to strive to maximize Shin-Etsu's corporate value.